Identifying the Quadrupolar Nature of Gravitational Wave Background through Space-based Missions

 \section{Stochastic Gravitational Wave Detection via Detector Pairs}

-This section introduces a framework designed to explore how correlations between detector pairs can reveal the quadrupolar nature of the stochastic gravitational wave background (SGWB).
-Initially, we parameterize the SGWB, followed by introducing a generalized antenna pattern basis for gravitational wave (GW) detectors.
-Subsequently, we calculate their correlations.
-The section concludes with examples illustrating various detectors and their corresponding correlations.
+This section reviews how correlations between detector pairs can be used to identify the quadrupolar nature of the SGWB.
+We begin by parameterizing the SGWB, then introduce a generalized antenna pattern basis for GW detectors, and finally compute their correlations.